-ECE 253 Administration of Early Childhood Programs 3
+ECE ECE 253 254 Administration of Early Childhood Programs Interpersonal Relations in 3

-ECE 254 Interpersonal Relations in

 Early Childhood Education 1

 ECE 293 Early Childhood Director Practicum 3

-ECE electives 3 3
+ECE electives 3

 EDU 250 Introduction to Technology in Education 3

 FSM 114 Food Standards and Sanitation 2

 MGT 160 Principles of Supervision 3

 MKT 245 Principles of Marketing 3

-1 A competency test, available in the Assessment and Testing Center, may be utilized to meet the mathematics requirement.
+A competency test, available in the Testing Center, may be utilized to meet the mathematics requirement (MTH 060 or higher).
 Students in this program who utilize the competency test to meet the mathematics requirement must complete SOC 101 in order to have the 60 semester hours required for this degree.

-2 Natural Science elective: BIO 101, BIO 103, or BIO 105.
+Natural Science elective: BIO 101, BIO 103, or BIO 105.